 An important fitness topic that is rarely discussed is understanding the concept of survivorship bias.

-Rambling Thoughts About Gym Survivorship – Why you shouldn’t necessarily model your fitness program based off the most successful.
+Rambling Thoughts About Gym Survivorship – Why you shouldn’t necessarily model your fitness program based on the most successful.

 Help me Understand CrossFit – I don’t think too highly of the latest fitness craze.
 The comments exploded on this post.